-From savory mummy hot dogs to sweet and sinister spider web cupcakes, here are 10 Halloween food ideas from appetizers to desserts that no ghoul or goblin will be able to resist.
+From savory mummy hot dogs to sweet spidery cupcakes, here are 11 Halloween food ideas from appetizers to desserts that no ghoul or goblin will be able to resist.

 Let guests dig into this spooky graveyard dip that has layers of refried beans, shredded cheddar cheese, pico de gallo, seasoned sour cream and guacamole.
-Turn pita bread rounds into spooky shapes like tombstones, creepy cats and ghosts by using cookie cutters or a knife.
-Then toast them in the oven until they are golden brown.
+Turn pita bread rounds into spooky shapes like tombstones, creepy cats and ghosts by using cookie cutters.
+Then toast them in the oven until they're golden brown.
 Place the pita chips in the dip, then top off the dish with scallion "grass" and mounds of olive "dirt."

 This creepy zombie skull is the ultimate way to serve charcuterie on Halloween.
 Simply wrap a clean plastic skull with prosciutto and serve it with more salumi, plus cheese and crackers.
 Guests will be head-over-heels for this creepy centerpiece.

-Roll garlic bread dough into knobbly witch fingers that are almost too creepy to eat.
+Roll garlic bread dough into knobby witch fingers that are almost too creepy to eat.
 Pat down the dough to create knotted knuckles and use a knife to make light creases.
 Then press in the almonds to create fingernails.
-Give them a swipe of garlic-infused ghee or butter, then serve them with blood-red marinara sauce for dipping.
+Give them a swipe of garlic-infused ghee or butter and serve them up with blood-red marinara sauce for dipping.

-Skip the pigs and blankets and turn franks into mummies instead.
-Simply wrap hot dogs in strips of store-bought puff pastry, brush them with beaten egg and bake until they're golden brown and mummified.
-The scariest thing about these frightful franks is that they’re terrifyingly delicious!
+Love pigs in a blanket?
+Try mummified hot dogs instead.
+Simply wrap hot dogs in strips of store-bought puff pastry, brush them with beaten egg and bake until they're golden brown and crispy.
+The scariest thing about these frightful franks is that they’re terrifyingly delicious.

 Dip bananas in white chocolate and coconut to create these adorable treats that are a lesser evil when it comes to Halloween sweets.
 They're an adorable way to add some fruit to an all-candy diet around the holiday.

 This colorful layer cake has a surprise inside: extra candy!
-Slicing into this over-the-top cake is super satisfying.
-It's like the grown-up version of what it used to feel like to pour out all of the candy at home after a successful Halloween night of trick-or-treating.
+Slicing into this over-the-top desert couldn't be more fun.
+It's like the grown-up version of what it feels like to pour out all of the candy at home after a successful Halloween night of trick-or-treating.

-Everyone is going to want to tear into these insanely easy treats that take less than 10 minutes to make.
-Start by slicing chocolate covered doughnuts in quarters, then smear on some blood red frosting.
-Place mini marshmallow teeth on the perimeter of one doughnut half, then top it with the second half.
-Stick on some candy corn fangs and you've got a Halloween dessert with a serious bite.
+Everyone will want to tear into these insanely easy treats that take less than 10 minutes to make.
+Start by slicing chocolate-covered doughnuts into quarters, then smear on some red frosting.
+Place mini marshmallow teeth on each doughnut half, stick on some candy corn fangs and you've got a Halloween dessert with a serious bite.

 Check out more Halloween party ideas for food, drinks, games and decorations, then learn how to make a pumpkin keg filled with a drink that will certainly put you in the spirit.